derek/milo/readme.md

 `milo help`

-Dumps a command routing map so you can see what commands you are able to run
+Dumps a routing map of commands so you can see what he can do

 ---

 `milo fetch {gistID} [directory]`

-Clones a gist into a dir called {gistID}.
+Clones a gist into a dir called {directory}.
 If no directory is specified, it will create a directory called {gistID} in the current one.

 ---